Cult of Personality (song): Political figures referenced

-"Cult of Personality" prominently includes several audio samples of speeches from 20th-century political leaders.
+"Cult of Personality" includes several audio samples of speeches from 20th-century political leaders.

 The song begins with an edited quote from the beginning of "Message to the Grass Roots", a speech by Malcolm X: "...
 And during the few moments that we have left, ...
 We want to talk right down to earth in a language that everybody here can easily understand."

 During a rest in the music at 4:35, John F. Kennedy's inaugural address is heard ("Ask not what your country can do for you ...").

 The song ends with Franklin D. Roosevelt saying "The only thing we have to fear is fear itself", from his first inaugural address.

 The lyrics mention Kennedy, Benito Mussolini, Joseph Stalin, and Mahatma Gandhi.
 According to Vernon Reid, Adolf Hitler was originally also in the lyrics but was pulled due to fear that referring to him would be misconstrued and too controversial.